Shenango Township, Lawrence County, Pennsylvania: Demographics

-Population

 Education

-Children residing in the township attend the Shenango Area School District.
+The Shenango Area School District serves the township.
 It was selected by Business Week as one of the top five schools in the state in 2009.
-Shenango Area schools also serves the adjacent municipality of South New Castle, Pennsylvania residents as well.
+Shenango Area Schools also serves the adjacent municipality of South New Castle, Pennsylvania residents as well.

 A significant percentage of graduates attend college, with Slippery Rock University of Pennsylvania, Penn State University, Youngstown State University, and Butler County Community College being popular choices.

+Transportation

 Public transportation

 Shenango Township's public transportation is served by the New Castle Area Transit Authority.
 They make many stops in Shenango and go as far away as Pittsburgh.
-In 2013 the Transit Authority opened a brand new Park & Ride or route 422 for commuters who used one of the bus routes to Pittsburgh.
+In 2013 the Transit Authority opened a brand new Park & Ride on Route 422 for commuters who use one of the bus routes to Pittsburgh.

+Major roads and highways

 Residential

 Shenango Township is made up of several smaller residential neighborhoods which were built by local developers over the last 50 years.
 These neighborhoods are connected by the current state local road system in the township.
 Shenango saw its first residential developments in the late 1950s and 1960s with the construction of most of the homes that can be found today in Ridgewood Court and Willowhurst Circle.
 These two developments were built at the same time that a new high school was being constructed to serve the community.
 The 1970s and 1980s saw limited residential development throughout the township, possibly due to the struggling local economy at the time.
 The 1990s through the present have shown a great turnaround for the township, with the construction of several residential developments.
 Single family developments such as Woodland Hills, Deer Run, Orchardale Estates Phase I, Jason's Woods Phase I & II, and Cambridge at Hidden Lakes Phase I have led to a significant population growth in Shenango Township over the last 25 years.
 The construction of townhomes and condos in The Fields and Shenango Greens has added to the diversity of residences in Shenango Township.

 Government and infrastructure

 The New Castle Youth Development Center (NCYDC), a juvenile detention center of the Pennsylvania Department of Human Services, was located in the township.
 The facility, which opened in 1969, had 236444 sqft of space in 13 buildings, and almost 150 acre of land.
 It closed in February 2013.
-This location came under scrutiny when the property was hastily processed for sale to non-profit organization from New Jersey in the summer of 2017.
-In the Spring of 2018 the property was transferred to a local social services company, and is proposed to become their new community outreach and commercial center.
+This location came under scrutiny when the property was hastily processed for sale to a non-profit organization from New Jersey in the summer of 2017.
+In the spring of 2018 the property was transferred to a local social services company, and is proposed to become their new community outreach and commercial center.